 - Access to a curriculum rich in information about careers and the world of work.

 - Access a programme of CEIAG which challenges stereotypes and discrimination and promotes equality and diversity in training and in the workplace.

-Please click HERE to see the Careers, Employment, Information and Guidance delivery programme.
+Please click HERE to see the Careers Education, Information Advice and Guidance (CEIAG) delivery programme.

 COMMITMENTS AND OBJECTIVES

 We aim to enable young people to learn about careers, learning and work so that they can manage their own development and make life choices and decisions that will benefit their own wellbeing and contribute to the wellbeing of others.
 We take a skills-centred approach to CEIAG alongside providing guidance and support.
 Harris Academy Ockendon aims to deliver a broad, balanced and connected CEIAG curriculum that addresses young people’s entitlement and provides students with personal, social and employability skills alongside the knowledge and understanding to support self-development through careers and work-related education (understanding themselves and the influences on them).